I Tried McDonald's Entire Burger Menu & Only One Was Juicy and Tender

 The look: The plain hamburger looked a little sad next to some of the more premium and dressed-up burgers I tried.
 The burger patty was thin and didn't even fill out the bun, which was pretty small to begin with.
 The inside of the bread did have a nice visible toasted quality to it, though.

-The taste: This option fell really flat to me in a couple ways.
+The taste: This option fell really flat to me in a couple of ways.
 First off, I think that burgers are so much better with cheese in any situation, so the plain hamburger was at a disadvantage to begin with.
-This would have needed more condiments and toppings, like lettuce, tomato, and extra pickles, to make up for the lack of cheese and disappointingly small and dry burger patty.
+This would have needed more condiments and toppings, like lettuce, tomato, and extra pickles, to make up for the lack of cheese and a disappointingly small and dry burger patty.

 Cheeseburger